 Time is another barrier to coordination.
-Coordinating programmes at single points in time is the most common format of cooperation among organizations but this poses a problem because, in order to be effective, organizations and programmes must work together across broader spans of time.
+Coordinating programmes at single points in time is the most common format of cooperation among organizations but this poses a problem because, to be effective, organizations and programmes must work together across broader periods.